Love893/Ai-Permission-Auditor/README.md

 -Monitor progress with real-time audit status updates

--Review results in the interactive dashboard with filters by project, group, or user
+-Review results in the interactive dashboard with filters by project, group or user

 ### 3. AI Assistant